lateralmvment/lateralmvment.github.io/_writeups/HTB/Easy/Networked.md

 ## Enumeration

 Only two open ports — SSH and Apache.
-The webpage shows a message about building a site called FaceMash, nothing useful there.
-I ran gobuster to find hidden files and directories:
+The webpage shows a message about building a site called FaceMash, nothing so useful there. i ran gobuster to find hidden files and directories:

 ```
 /index.php   200